Measure twice and cut once – Carpentry Proverb.

 There are plenty of other tools for measuring and marking that you can add to your toolkit once you've got the basics.

 You can invest in laser measures that digitally calculate the distance from A to B and give you the figures on the display.
 You also get a wide range of measuring tools that are designed for very specific jobs.
-However, these are not always necessary if you know how to utilise tape measures, spirit levels and our other must-have marking and measuring tools properly.
+However, these are not always necessary if you know how to properly utilise tape measures, spirit levels, and our other must-have marking and measuring tools.

 Related Articles